department-of-veterans-affairs/vets-api/lib/vetext/README.md

 A string template for the push message, associated with a preference.
 A Preference may have multiple Templates, but only one is set to the the default.

 A Template belongs to a Preference.

-## Endpoints

-### Register a mobile app
-PUT /api/vetext/pub/mobile/push/endpoint

-Send a device token, ICN, and App SID, get back an Endpoint SID.

-### Get a user's prefs
-GET /api/vetext/pub/mobile/push/preference/client/{endpoint_sid}

-Get a list of Preferences for a given Endpoint, along with whether the user wants to receive them.

-### Set a user's pref
-PUT /api/vetext/pub/mobile/push/preference/client

-Set a Preference to true or false, whether the user wants to receive them.
-Call with one Preference at a time.

-### Send a push notification
-POST /api/vetext/pub/mobile/push/send

-Send a push notification.
-Pass Endpoint SID or ICN as well a Preference SID.